 First, we should point

-Both trains leave from Budapest Keleti and arrive at Bucaresti Nord.
+Both trains leave from Budapest Keleti and arrive at Bucuresti Nord.

-As we said above, the Ister is a night train and it has several different coaches and seating options.
+As mentioned above, the Ister is a night train with several different coaches and seating options.

-We have never tried the private sleepers, so we can’t really tell you how much better it is and if it’s worth it or not!
-If anybody has tried it, I would really love to hear from you…
+We have never tried the private sleepers, so we can’t tell you how much better it is or if it’s worth it.
+If anybody has tried it, I would really love to hear from you.

 Finally, note that we never did the Dacia train.
-All information here is about the Ister train to Bucharest!
-If anyone tried the Dacie, feel free to comment below.
+All the information here is about the Ister train to Bucharest!
+If anyone tried the Dacia, feel free to let us know.

 How is the Budapest-Bucharest train trip?

-As we said above, these are night trains and they depart at night so unfortunately in the first hours you won’t be able to enjoy any scenery.
-In fact, you won’t be able to see anything in Hungary at all.
-A few minutes into the trip the Stewert will come to check your tickets.
-Note that he will keep it until the end of the trip.
+As we said above, these are night trains, and they depart at night, so unfortunately, in the first hours, you won’t be able to enjoy any scenery.
+You won’t be able to see anything in Hungary at all.
+A few minutes into the trip, the Stewert will come to check your tickets.
+Note that he will keep them until the end of the journey.

 How’s the border crossing between Hungary and Romania?

 The border crossing happens around midnight and takes more than an hour.
-Note that Hungary is part of Schengen area and Romania isn’t!
-So you need to exit Hungary, and then enter Romania.
-The whole
+Note that Hungary is part of the Schengen area, and Romania isn’t!
+So you need to exit Hungary and then enter Romania.

-The voyage is very smooth, much more than I expected and than the Bucharest – Istanbul one!
-I usually have trouble sleeping, but this time I slept rather well.
+The voyage was very smooth, much more than I expected, and then the Bucharest – Istanbul one!
+I usually have trouble sleeping, but this time, I slept rather well.
 The beds were comfortable, wide enough but a little short!
 I suppose people taller than 180cm could have problems…

-In the morning one can have a coffee in the bar and enjoy the wonderful Alpine scenery of the Carpathian mountains, particularly the stretch between Braşov and Bucharest.
-Note: You can pay using Euros or Leus, but you can’t use a card.
+In the morning, one can have a coffee in the bar and enjoy the wonderful scenery of the Carpathian mountains, particularly the stretch between Braşov and Bucharest.
+Note: You can pay using Euros or Leus but can’t use a card.

 Should I take

 YES!
 Don’t forget to take entertainment with you!
 A book, a laptop, cards… anything!
-It will be a very very long trip if you have nothing to do!
-And, as we said above you have an electric so you can recharge
+It will be a very long trip if you have nothing else to do!
+And, as we said above, you have electricity, so you can recharge

 Is the Budapest-Bucharest train trip safe?

-No matter how safe a trip is, we always recommend you to buy travel insurance!
+No matter how safe a trip is, we always recommend you buy travel insurance!

 Everyone will tell you to buy them on the spot!
-We do agree that most of the time it will be your best option, but you need to take a few things
+We do agree that most of the time, it will be your best option, but you need to consider a few things:

 - Tickets with

 All in all, we suggest you buy beforehand if you are traveling in the Summer.
-If it’s low season you are probably safe buying directly in Budapest.
+If it’s the low season, you are probably safe buying directly in Budapest.
 Anyway, note that you are taking a risk!

-What to do when I arrive at Bucharest ? and at Budapest?
+What to do when I arrive in Bucharest?

-In Bucharest, you arrive at Bucharest Nord, which is close to the city center but not close enough to walk.
-In Bucharest, we advise you to use Uber.
-It’s so cheap and easy to use.
-We strongly recommend you to stay as close to the center as possible.
+We strongly recommend staying as close to the center as possible.
 It’s where everything happens and where almost all the tourist attractions are.
-You can search for hotels, hostels, and apartments in the box below.
+The box below allows you to search for hotels, hostels, and apartments.